 When coffee doesn’t seem to do the job anymore, moms and dads are starting to turn to energy drinks to help cope with their lack of sleep and energy during the day.
 Plus trying to get back into shape after baby, they have been looking for the perfect drink to help with losing weight and having more energy.
 But what they don’t know is the adverse effects that these energy drinks are really having on them.
-Here is why it’s important to think before your drink a Bang Energy Drink.
+Here is why it’s important to think before you drink an energy drink.

 Do you know what it has in it?

 Many times, we pick up new drinks based on the wrappers around the drink or food.
-The energy drink Bang shows that is has an enhanced form of creatine.
+The energy drinks shows that is has an enhanced form of creatine.
 The idea is that creatine allows the body to produce more energy.
 With more energy, athletes can work harder and achieve more.
 So, in theory that sounds great right?
-Unfortunately, Bang does not contain creatine, and definitely not an enhanced form of creatine.
+Unfortunately, it does not contain creatine, and definitely not an enhanced form of creatine.
 Actually, there was a lawsuit about this claim.
-In the end, Bang’s own research stated that the “super creatine” they have in their drink likely does not have the same effect on the human body that actual creatine does.
+In the end, some energy drink’s research stated that the “super creatine” they have in their drink likely does not have the same effect on the human body that actual creatine does.

 Energy drinks can’t cure anything!